Thomas Ludlow Chrystie II: Invention of the cash management account

 During his tenure as CFO, Chrystie is credited with developing the cash management account, in which clients could stow dividend and interest income and earn interest rates higher than those offered by banks.
-His brainchild attracted 300,000 accounts, valued at $6 billion of new investment into Merrill Lynch and helped drive the firm's growth into a full-service financial provider and it soon became standard practice among the industry.
+The account attracted 300,000 customers and provided $6 billion of new investment into Merrill, helping drive the firm's growth into a full-service financial provider.
+It soon became standard practice among the industry.
 By 1976, Merrill Lynch became the world's largest stockbroker and was the leading bank in mutual funds, commodity trading, and municipal bonds.
 Chrystie's invention of the C.M.A. was described by the ABA Banking Journal, "one of the top dozen or so events that changed the financial services industry."

 Like his father and grandfather, Chrystie also served as a trustee of Columbia University.
 He was appointed in 1975.

 After his retirement, he became a real estate developer.
 He owned the Wort Hotel and helped Aman Resorts develop Amangani in Jackson Hole, Wyoming.